openstack/manila/doc/source/configuration/shared-file-systems/drivers/dell-emc-powerscale-driver.rst

        --extra-specs revert_to_snapshot_support=True

-When ``revert_to_snapshot_support=True`` is set, the PowerScale driver creates a Domain Mark job during share creation.
+When ``revert_to_snapshot_support=True`` is set, the PowerScale driver creates a Domain Mark job during share creation and during ``manage_existing``.
 This job is required to prepare the share for subsequent revert-to-snapshot operations.

 The Domain Mark job runs asynchronously on PowerScale (OneFS).
 The driver monitors the job status using the following configuration parameters: